1Password 4 Cloud Keychain encrypted attachment magic bytes (.attachment)

 What are the magic bytes for .attachment files?

-The magic bytes for 1Password 4 Cloud Keychain encrypted attachment files are 4F 50 43 4C 44 41 54 at byte offset 0.
-These bytes uniquely identify the file format regardless of the file extension.
+The magic bytes for 1Password 4 Cloud Keychain encrypted attachment (.attachment) files are 4F 50 43 4C 44 41 54 at byte offset 0.
+These bytes identify the file format more reliably than the extension alone.

 How do I validate a .attachment file?